SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 when it's created.
 The golden rule is to make `defaults()` return a key for every *required* property on the object.
 Right now, we're obviously missing the `starship` property, so let's add that.
-Set `starship`, *not* `starship_id` to a nifty method called `Starship::randomOrCreate()` and pass an array.
+Set `starship`, *not* `starship_id`, to a nifty method called `Starship::randomOrCreate()` and pass an array.

 ## Setting the Stage for Starship Parts

-On the homepage, where we're
+On the homepage, we're
 only listing starships with 'in progress' or 'waiting' status.
-To make sure our parts are related to a ship with 'in progress' status, add a `status` key to the array set to `StarshipStatusEnum::IN_PROGRESS`.
+To make sure these parts are related to a ship with 'in progress' status, add a `status` key in the array set to `StarshipStatusEnum::IN_PROGRESS`.

-This is
-an impressive method: it first looks in the database to find a `Starship` that matches this criteria (an "in progress" ship").
+This `randomOrCreate()` is an impressive method: it first looks in the database to find a `Starship` that matches this criteria (an "in progress" ship").
 If it finds one, it uses that.
 If it does *not*, it creates one *with* that status.

 Try the fixtures now.